Temporally Identity-Aware SSD with Attentional LSTM: Experiments and Discussion

 \subsubsection{Comparison with Other Architectures}

 We also compare the TSSD against several prior and contemporary approaches.
 As shown in Table~\ref{tab:comp}, their components and performances have been summarized.
 Most methods are based on a two-stage detector with RPN for region proposal, and few approaches successfully adopt attention or LSTM for temporal coherence.
-On the other hand, tracking employed in TCNN \cite{bib:TCNN} and D\&T \cite{bib:DT} is a good idea for video detection, but it affects time efficiency to some extent.
-Some approaches process video sequences in a batch mode, where further frames are also utilized for current frame detection.
-Hence, such non-causal methods are prohibitive for real-world application.
-Because of its real-time and online characteristic, the TSSD is able to detect objects temporally for real world applications.
-According to the authors' knowledge, our method has the following merits: \begin{itemize} \item The TSSD is the first temporal one-stage detector achieving above 65\% mAP with such small input image and VGGNet as a backbone. \item The TSSD-OTA is a unified framework, where a real-time online detector is capable of identifying objects.
+Additionally, tracking employed in TCNN \cite{bib:TCNN} and D\&T \cite{bib:DT} is a good idea for enhancing recall rate, but it affects time efficiency to some extent.
+In terms of the backbone, some methods based on the ResNet-101 can achieve higher mAP, but this deeper backbone is not suited to our task.
+Referring to \cite{bib:DSSD}, when it deals with small-size images in SSD, the ResNet-101 has an ignorable advantage in accuracy.
+The main reason is that two-stage approaches usually leverage large input size (e.g., $1000\times 600$), so deeper backbone can learn these richer visual features more effectively.
+However, our one-stage detector uses $300\times 300$ input image and relatively insufficient visual features for high inference speed, so the advantage of ResNet-101 is negligible.
+On the other hand, some approaches process video sequences in a batch mode (i.e., offline method), where future frames are also utilized for current frame detection.
+Hence, such non-causal methods are prohibitive for real-world applications.
+Because of its real-time and online characteristic, the TSSD is able to detect objects temporally for real-world applications.
+According to the authors' knowledge, our method has the following merits: \begin{itemize} \item The TSSD is the first temporal one-stage detector achieving above 65\% mAP with such small input image and VGG-16 as a backbone. \item The TSSD-OTA is a unified framework, where a real-time online detector is capable of detecting and identifying objects.
 This framework is absent in the existing video detection approaches. \end{itemize}